idanariav/personal-website-docusaurus/docs/notes/clarity.md

 Clarity can sometimes be synonymous with [Simplicity](/notes/simplicity.md), but that is not necessarily the case.
 A very complex idea can be clear if presented in the right way.
 Clarity could be considered as the opposite of [Ambiguity](/notes/ambiguity.md).
 When our [inner world](/notes/self-awareness.md) has clarity, that means that we are aware of our ideas, thoughts, beliefs and core values.
-In essence, clarity is usually what we search for in our lives, because without clarity there can be no meaning, progress or knowledge [free will is knowledge](/notes/free-will-is-knowledge.md).
+In essence, clarity is usually what we search for in our lives, because without clarity there can be no meaning, progress or knowledge [Free will is knowledge](/notes/free-will-is-knowledge.md).

 To achieve clarity:
 1. **Name it** - Aspects of our lives are much easier to understand once we give the phenomenon a name, for example "I'm experiencing sadness" [Naming](/notes/naming.md)